open-aac/openaac.org/knaac-awards/2024/index.md

       <h4>Lydia Dawley</h4>
       <img src="/images/2024/knaac/lydiad.webp" class='photo' alt='' />
       <span class='sub'>
-      Lydia graduate with a B.S. from the University of Wisconsin.
+      Lydia graduated with a B.S. from the University of Wisconsin.
 She is the founder and CEO of Click.
 Speak.
 Connect.
 She consults with Speech-Language Pathologists, teachers, parents in access methods, faster access, device experiences and language skills related to AAC, and also mentors other AAC users to work on social skills.
-She is the inventor oft he NadPen, an adapted stylus for touchscreen devices.
+She is the inventor of the NadPen, an adapted stylus for touchscreen devices.
       </span>
     </div>
     <div class='nominee'>
       <h4>Hannah Foley</h4>
       <img src="/images/2024/knaac/hannahf.webp" class='photo' alt='' />
       <span class='sub'>
         Hannah Foley, B.A. is an Assistive Technology (AT) Specialist concentrating in augmentative and alternative communication (AAC).
-She focuses on AAC training and implementation to facilitate collaboration and effective implementation of AAC among all members of support teams of individuals with complex communication needs.
 Beyond her daily work, Hannah provides national-level consultation on AAC-related topics.
 In her current role as the Support and Implementation Specialist at Forbes AAC, Hannah delivers clinical support to optimize the implementation of AAC systems, with a particular emphasis on CoughDrop.
-She began her career with Forbes AAC as the Content Creator, developing training and implementation assets to facilitate effective implementation of AAC systems by various AAC stakeholders.
         Hannah earned her Bachelor of Arts in Communication from the University of Illinois Urbana-Champaign and received her Graduate Certificate in AT with concentration in AAC from the University of Illinois Chicago.
 She is a member of the United States Society for Augmentative and Alternative Communication (USSAAC) and is a member of USSAAC's Awareness Committee.
       </span>
     </div>